stievie/ABx/README.md

 ## Encoding

 Everything is UTF-8 encoded.
-The Client sends only UTF-8 encooded strings to the server.
+The Client sends only UTF-8 encoded strings to the server.
 All files on the server are UTF-8 encoded.
 So there is no additional conversion required.